Hashem, Me, and a Chronic Disease

 The list goes on and on.
 But what did I really learn?

-That we must experience Msshiach today, we must realize that everything Hashem sends us is only for the good and that there is no bad.
+That we must experience Mashiach today, we must realize that everything Hashem sends us is only for the good and that there is no bad.
 And what’s even more important?
 Not to stop there – thank Hashem everyday.
 Make lists and thank Hashem, thank Hashem for all the good, for all the tests, for those things which you find hard to accept.
 Just don’t forget to say thank you.
-Even as I type this I realise I have no right to be writing this as I don’t thank Hashem nearly enough.
+Even as I type this I realize I have no right to be writing this as I don’t thank Hashem nearly enough.

 Whilst I still have a lot to learn about Diabetes and a long road ahead of me, I am not going it alone, it’s me, my wife and Hashem, every step of the way.